iraf-community/iraf-community.github.io/unixsmg.rst

 allow each host to have its own private tapecap file, with a fallback to the generic tapecap file if no host-specific file is found.
-The system will look first for a configuration file called `tapecap.<node>` where `<node>` is the hostname of the server the tapecap file describes, if that is not found the default `tapecap` file will be used.
+The system will look first for a configuration file called *tapecap.<node>* where *<node>* is the hostname of the server the tapecap file describes, if that is not found the default tapecap file will be used.
-In this way a separate tapecap file can be created for each node allowing a name such as 'mta' to always refer to the first tape on that machine regardless of whether it varies in type from node to node.
+In this way a separate tapecap file can be created for each node allowing a name such as `mta` to always refer to the first tape on that machine regardless of whether it varies in type from node to node.
 On the other hand, sites may wish to maintain only a single tapecap file with generic names describing each of the different types of tapes available in the local network.
-In this case it is wise to also configure the `devices.hlp` file described in the next section to document the names of the devices to be used to avoid any confusion.
+In this case it is wise to also configure the *devices.hlp* file described in the next section to document the names of the devices to be used to avoid any confusion.

-The tapecap files included in the distributed system include some generic device entries such as "mtxb1" (Exabyte unit 1, Sun ST driver), "mthp2" (HP7880 9 track drive, unit 2), and so on which you may be able to use as-is to access your local magtape devices.
+The tapecap files included in the distributed system include some generic device entries such as `mtxb1` (Exabyte unit 1, Sun ST driver), `mthp2` (HP7880 9 track drive, unit 2), and so on which you may be able to use as-is to access your local magtape devices.
 The exact list of available device types depend on the platform in question.
 Most likely you will want to add some device aliases, and you may need to prepare custom device entries for local devices.
 There must be an entry in the tapecap file for a magtape device in order to be able to access the device from within IRAF.
-All magtape device names *must* being with the two-letter prefix "mt".
+All magtape device names *must* being with the two-letter prefix `mt`.

 Configuring new TAPECAP entries ...............................

-The `tapecap` file is text data base file (similar to the `termcap` and `graphcap` files) describing the capabilities and device names associated with a particular tape device on the system.
+The "tapecap" file is text data base file (similar to the "termcap" and "graphcap" files) describing the capabilities and device names associated with a particular tape device on the system.
 For information on the format of the file see the termcap(5) man page.
-A listing of all recognized fields is given in the program comments for the tape driver in `iraf$unix/os/zfiomt.c` (more on this later).
+A listing of all recognized fields is given in the program comments for the tape driver in *iraf$unix/os/zfiomt.c* (more on this later).
 In general, creating a new tapecap entry for a device is a matter of finding a similar entry in the distributed file, and either using that directly if the device names are correct, or simply modifying it slightly to change device names so it will